Skip to main content

 The Tribunal does not usually award legal costs to the landlord unless the claim is unfounded or an applicant behaves unreasonably and the Tribunal decides it is appropriate to make a costs order.[29]

-Maximum amount of a rent repayment order
+Amount of a rent repayment order

 The RRO amount cannot include rent payments made after the period of an offence, even if they were to pay rent due during the period of offence.[32]

-When the maximum is 12 months' rent
+When the maximum must be two years' rent

-For other offences, the maximum award is the amount of rent paid during the period the landlord was committing the offence If the offence was committed for 12 months or more, the maximum is the rent paid in 12 months.
+For other offences, the maximum award is the amount of rent paid during the period the landlord committed the offence, up to a maximum of two years.[36]

 When the Tribunal must award the maximum amount